 A 2015 Stitch Labs analysis of some seven million online orders compared single and multi channel retailers and revealed the immense value of multi-channel retailing.
 Retailers utilizing two channels averaged double the revenue of those who sold only through one .
 Additionally, those who sold on two online marketplaces instead of just one (plus their website) averaged 190% more sales revenue than single-marketplace retailers.

 Given user's cross-channel interaction with brands and products, online sales are no longer limited to an ecommerce website.
-Channels that were previously considered part of the awareness stage, such as social media and content platforms, can now we sources of revenue.
-Reaching consumers at every possible touchpoint validates a brand and enables merchants to earn repeat customers who otherwise may not find them.
+Channels that were previously considered part of the awareness stage, such as social media and content platforms, can now be sources of revenue.
+Reaching consumers atvalidates a brand and enables merchants to earn repeat customers who otherwise may not find them.

 While the complete list of possible channels could probably fill a short book, the three most significant ones are:

 1. Social Media, a recent but promising new sales channel.
-Now Social sites are not only places to advertise but a "buy button" has been introduced.
+Now social sites are not only places to advertise but also places to convert visitors to buyers, as a "buy button" has been introduced on several popular platforms.
 The Twitter Buy Button automatically appears with any product Tweeted.
 Pinterest has recently reconfigured their buy button so that virtually any company can have one.
 Facebook Shop lets businesses place buy buttons on their Facebook home pages.
 With any of these channels, customers can buy without leaving the social site and do it from a mobile device if they wish.

 2. Marketplaces such as eBay, Amazon, and Rakuten, where businesses can offer their products for sale.
 Many shoppers begin their product search on a marketplace, including an astounding 40% that start on Amazon.
 Marketplaces don't have to be considered a competitor: they can be a source of revenue.